PCS Move

 Excess weight handling

 Per JTR par.
 051306, the government pays the GCC only up to the authorized weight allowance.
 If actual net weight exceeds the allowance, PPM reimbursement is calculated on the authorized maximum weight — excess weight receives zero reimbursement.
-For government-procured shipments, the excess-weight cost is prorated and collected from pay.
+For government-procured shipments, the cost of excess net weight is prorated (JTR Table 5-36) and the government collects the excess cost from the Service member.

 JTR Table 5-37 sets the administrative weight allowance by pay grade and dependency status; pro-gear (PBP&E) allowances under JTR par.
 051304 are separate from and in addition to the base HHG weight allowance.